 No Win No Fee Claims For A Slip, Trip Or Fall At Work

 This section answers the question, what to do if you slip at work?
-All of these steps will ensure that you get the legal assistance you need with your claim:
+All of these steps will ensure that you get the legal assistance you need with your slip trip and fall at work claims:

 - A claim advisor will evaluate your claim, inform you of key facts, and then if you wish, arrange for a solicitor to process your claim.